adamm2937/honeypot/README.md

-# 🍯 HoneyNet.
+# 🍯 HoneyPot.
 Attacker Intelligence Platform

 > A multi-trap honeypot system that lures attackers, captures their behaviour in real time, enriches IPs with geolocation and threat intelligence, and displays everything on a live dashboard.